R/V Robert Gray

 • Heads: 4

-• Features: Helipad, dive compressor, crane, moon pool
+• Features: Helipad, dive compressor, crane,

 Restoration Process

-Davis and Leila preserved 90% of the ship’s original features while upgrading her for modern expeditions — maintaining high-iron riveted steel, vintage woodwork, and hand-crank mechanics, while updating navigation, communication, and scientific equipment.
+Captain Davis and Leila preserved 90% of the ship’s original features while upgrading her for modern expeditions — maintaining high-iron riveted steel, vintage woodwork, and hand-crank mechanics, while updating navigation, communication, and scientific equipment.

 WAnt to Learn More?